prism-break/prism-break/README.md

 If your language file doesn't exist yet, you can copy the en.json file and start translating from there.

 ### JSON Validation
-**Make sure your JSON validates by using either [JSONLint](http://jsonlint.com/) or your own validator.** A common mistake is putting unescaped quotation marks in a sentence.
+**Make sure your JSON validates.** You can use either use [JSONLint](http://jsonlint.com/) online or install it locally with `npm install jsonlint -g`.

+A common mistake is putting unescaped quotation marks in a sentence.
 Make sure to escape them with either HTML entities (curly quotes) or a backslash (straight quotes).

     "description": "Use curly quotes &ldquo;like this&rdquo;.",